bgribble/carp/README.md

 asyncio framework and want to build it from the ground up that way.
 Also I like building my own tools.

-NOT COMPLETE OR READY FOR USE YET -- STILL ACTIVELY DEVELOPING

 ### carp.channel

 carp.channel.Channel is a message-oriented API for sending and receiving